aspnetboilerplate/aspnetboilerplate/doc/WebSite/EF-Core-Sqlite-Integration.md

 #### Configure connection string

-Change connection string to your SQLite connection in ***.Web.Mvc/appsettings.json**.
-For example:
+Change the connection string to your SQLite connection in ***.Web.Mvc/appsettings.json**.
+Example:

 ```js
 {